-Sparx System's WebEA is a web based application that allows users to review and comment on an Enterprise Architect repositories, in real time, on a range of mobile devices or a remote work station, without needing to install Enterprise Architect.
-The reviewer can be anywhere in the world and does not need to be in an office, just somewhere where internet access is available(#).
-WebEA is ideal for stakeholders and clients to see the work in which they are invested, and to comment on and discuss aspects of the model.
+Sparx System's WebEA is an external interface to Enterprise Architect models through which users can review and comment on a model, in real time via the web, on a range of mobile devices or a remote work station, without needing to install Enterprise Architect.
+The reviewer can be anywhere in the world, and does not need to be in an office, just somewhere where internet access is available.
+It is ideal for stakeholders and clients to see the work in which they are invested, and to comment on and discuss aspects of the model.

 WebEA models can be configured to allow users to update element notes, add element features (such as tests and resource allocations) and even create Project Management elements (to record issues, changes and similar), or Use Cases, Requirements and system components.

-The data shown by WebEA is the same as is shown by Enterprise Architect, even though you are using your web browser.
+WebEA is the interface to the model, so although you are using your web browser, the data shown is the same as that shown when you use Enterprise Architect.
 This means that all model updates occur in real time, so WebEA users can be confident that they are seeing the latest version of the model structure.